nickader/AderLabWebsite/README.md

-# nickaderDESCRIPTION=An engaging 1-3 sentence description of your lab.'s Website
+# A lab website for Nick Ader's group at the University of North Carolina Greensboro.

 Visit **[nickader.github.io/AderLabWebsite](https://nickader.github.io/AderLabWebsite)** 🚀